HOME | COMPANY | PRODUCTS | CONTACT US | 281.664.1209

 What is Sudden Infant Death Syndrome (SIDS)

 Sudden infant death syndrome (SIDS) is the unexpected, sudden death of a child under age one in which the cause cannot be determined.
-It is the number one cause of infant fatalities for infants from one month to one year of age.
+It is the number one cause fatalities for infants between one month and one year of age.
 Its primary causes have not been determined even though there are many theories and studies.
-Recently many researchers believe that SIDS is due to multiple unrelated factors and medical conditions.
+Recently many researchers believe that SIDS is due to multiple factors not always related and medical conditions that have as a common denominator a low blood oxygen level and a diminish capability of some babies to wake up after experiencing low blood oxygen levels due to several factors that include hypoxia, sleeping in areas with low ventilation or high concentration of carbon dioxide.

 Epidemiologic Characteristics